A brief history of my racing career so far

-This year Fenton aims to compete in the UK and Spain gaining some podiums and learning as much as he can.
+This year Fenton aimed to compete in the UK and Spain gaining some podiums and learning as much as he can.
 Fenton has great support of family, friends, mechanics and a great trainer.
-2018 we will be looking to move further up the ladder in the motorbike world and are open to any help or suggestions!
+Building on the achievements in 2019, we are looking to move further up the ladder in the motorbike world for 2020.